mehulagg/gitlab/doc/ci/yaml/README.md

 > Introduced in GitLab Runner v0.5.0.

-NOTE: **Note:**
-Integers (as well as strings) are legal both for variable's name and value.
-Floats are not legal and can't be used.

-Variables are configurable values in `.gitlab-ci.yml` that are passed to jobs.
+Variables are configurable values in the `.gitlab-ci.yml` file.
-They can be set globally and per-job.
+These values are passed to jobs and can be set globally and per-job.
-When you use the `variables` keyword in jobs, it overrides the global YAML variables and predefined ones of the same name.

 Variables are stored in the Git repository and are meant for non-sensitive project configuration, for example: